MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/onboard-configure-windows-defender-advanced-threat-protection.md

 When Windows Defender Antivirus is not the active antimalware in your organization and you use the Windows Defender ATP service, Windows Defender Antivirus goes on passive mode.
 If your organization has disabled Windows Defender Antivirus through group policy or other methods, machines that are onboarded to Windows Defender ATP must be excluded from this group policy.

-For more information, see the **Compatibility** section in the [Windows Defender in Windows 10 topic](../windows-defender-antivirus/windows-defender-antivirus-in-windows-10.md).
+For more information, see [Windows Defender Antivirus compatibility](../windows-defender-antivirus/windows-defender-antivirus-compatibility.md).

 ## In this section